-November 03, 2021: In the first 20 years of reaching the atmosphere, methane has more than 80 times the warming power of carbon dioxide.
-Reducing emissions of this extremely potent gas is, therefore, one of the fastest ways of slowing the rate of global warming, at least in the short term – and at COP26, more than 100 countries have just signed up to the Global Methane Pledge, which aims to limit emissions by 30% compared with 2020 levels.
+In the first 20 years of reaching the atmosphere, methane has had more than 80 times the warming power of carbon dioxide.
+Reducing emissions of this extremely potent gas is, therefore, one of the fastest ways of slowing the rate of global warming, at least in the short term – and at COP26, more than 100 countries signed up to the Global Methane Pledge, which aims to limit emissions by 30% compared with 2020 levels.
 1)

-With both public and commercial satellite data playing key roles in assessing progress on climate action, ESA and GHGSat are supporting the United Nations Environment Programme's new International Methane Emissions Observatory, also announced at COP26.
+With both public and commercial satellite data playing key roles in assessing progress on climate action, ESA and GHGSat are supporting the United Nations Environment Programme's new International Methane Emissions Observatory, announced at COP26 in Glasgow, UK.

 Launched at the recent G20 Rome meeting (October 30-31, Rome, Italy), the International Methane Emissions Observatory (IMEO), will provide authoritative support to governments as they work to achieve their emissions reduction targets.
 IMEO's first annual report – An Eye on Methane – highlights the importance of having both public and private Earth observation measurements as part of their data ecosystem.

 ESA's Acting Director of Earth Observation Programmes, Toni Tolker-Nielsen, commented, "ESA marks the launch of UNEP's first annual report and commits to continued provision of regular global greenhouse-gas concentration measurements for global transparency.
 GHGSat's contribution of data to the IMEO is an important milestone as the first commercial contribution to the IMEO, a welcome step forward for getting best value from public and private Earth observation satellites."